 Model-Based Systems Engineering

-In fact, an economic analysis demonstrates that there is a significant advantage to project performance by applying an MBSE approach.
+An economic analysis demonstrates that there is a significant advantage to project performance by applying a model based systems engineering (MBSE) approach.

 An MBSE approach makes the engineering processes on a complex system development effort more efficient by improving requirements completeness, consistency and communication.
 These are seen in engineering processes involved in requirements management, concept exploration, design reuse, test and qualification, Verification and Validation, and margins analyses.